The Aviation Law Review: Egypt

 55 Article 9 of the Competition Act.

 56 Article 22 First of the Competition Act.
-Those holding managerial functions or have effective control of a company subject to the fine may also incur the same penalty if the offence resulted from their negligence and knowledge of the acts leading to the commission of the offence (Article 25 of the Competition Act).
+Those holding managerial functions or having effective control of a company subject to the fine may also incur the same penalty if the offence resulted from their negligence and knowledge of the acts leading to the commission of the offence (Article 25 of the Competition Act).

 57 Article 5 of the Competition Act.